Tesla's weak sales in China worry investors - KION546

 Tesla’s recent run of bad publicity in China is apparently hurting its sales there, raising investor concerns.

 The electric car leader sold fewer than 26,000 cars in China in April, down 27% from March, according to figures released by the China Passenger Car Association.
-The drop came as Chinese EV manufacturers such as Nio, Xpeng, and Li Auto, all reported improved domestic EV sales.
+The drop came as Chinese electric vehicle manufacturers such as Nio, Xpeng, and Li Auto, all reported improved domestic sales.

+Tesla made up 17% of overall electric car sales in April, down from 21% in March, according to the association.

 “It was expected that its April sales would be down sequentially, but not to this extent,” said Dan Ives, a tech analyst